The Red Door Opens in the Former Thee Red Fez Location

 They have opened during a challenging time, not only because of the pandemic, but also because they launched around the holidays.

 “We’ve had an awesome response so far, especially this week, seeing downstairs open as well.
 There’s a different feeling down there with lighting and atmosphere,” Chris Martelly says.
 “For so long, I’ve pictured what it’s going to be like to have people in there.
 Until you actually see it is when it feels real.”

-They also plan to launch a Monday jazz night.
+They also recently launched a Monday jazz night from 7-10 p.m.
 “Not dinner music, but really good, extremely talented jazz musicians,” says Phil Martelly.
 “I used to frequent Bovi’s Tavern to see the John Allmark Jazz Orchestra.
 I loved the small venue with incredible music.
-This is my selfish night to enjoy great tunes and have a few drinks.
-I’m currently planning on Monday nights 7-10 p.m. starting in mid-January.
-We also plan to have guest deejays and other small acts upstairs.
-Maybe even a comedy night.”
+This is my selfish night to enjoy great tunes and have a few drinks.”

 The Red Door is open to a world of possibilities.